ehlowr0ld/claude-mcp-think-tool/README.md

 # MCP Think Tool Server

-A Model Context Protocol (MCP) server implementing the "think" tool for improving Claude's complex reasoning capabilities.
+A Model Context Protocol (MCP) server implementing the ["think" tool](https://www.anthropic.com/engineering/claude-think-tool) for improving Claude's complex reasoning capabilities.

 ## Overview

-This MCP server implements the "think" tool as described in Anthropic's [blog post](https://www.anthropic.com/engineering/claude-think-tool), which provides Claude with a dedicated space for structured thinking during complex problem-solving tasks.
-The think tool has been shown to significantly improve performance in complex tasks requiring policy adherence and reasoning in long chains of tool calls.
+This MCP server implements Anthropic's "think" tool, which provides Claude with a dedicated space for structured thinking during complex problem-solving tasks.
+As described in [Anthropic's blog post](https://www.anthropic.com/engineering/claude-think-tool), the think tool has been shown to significantly improve performance in complex tasks requiring policy adherence and reasoning in long chains of tool calls.

-## Features
+## Key Use Cases

+- **Complex Tool Chains**: When Claude needs to call complex tools and analyze outputs carefully
+- **Policy Adherence**: For navigating policy-heavy environments with detailed guidelines
+- **Sequential Decision Making**: When each step builds on previous ones and mistakes are costly
-- **Structured Thinking Space**: Provides Claude with a dedicated place to break down complex problems
+- **Multi-step Analysis**: Breaking down complex problems into manageable steps
-- **Thought History**: Maintains a log of all thoughts with timestamps for reference
-- **Statistics and Analysis**: Offers metadata about thinking patterns
-- **Clean Slate Option**: Allows clearing thought history when starting fresh

 ## Installation

-Install from npm:

 ```bash
 npm install -g @cgize/mcp-think-tool